regenduft/bestellsystem/MODELL.md

 #### SoLaWi products entries:
 - flag orderable
 - (max number orderable at once)
-- flag exchangable
+- flag exchangeable (not needed if standard IV value is 0 and if you can't exchange 0 value Products)
-- interchangeing value (IV) messured in in l Milk or pice Beard or watheverand default 0 for not changeable
+- interchanging value (IV) measured in piece Beard (or whatever) with default 0 for not changeable
 - flag modular
-  - flag module or sellable
   - period of module time
   - optional price in €
-  - list of (type, packagesizes) tuples
+- list of (type, package sizes) tuples

-% where to put flag sellable with selling price if needed?
+The question arises if we want a sellable flag here or if we want to manage this with the weekly baskets.
+If we do this with weekly baskets we reduce complexity.
+An other question is should a "user" be able to change his basket?
+(Status quo is with weekly baskets)

 #### Depot entries:
 - Depotbesteller, ... and probably more orga people